StratifyLabs/StratifyBlog/content/device/2021-01-05-PCB-Layout-Design-Review-Checklist.md

 title: PCB Layout Review Checklist
 ---

+> Warning.
+This is a work in progress.

 After many years of designing circuit boards, this is my working list when doing a final review of PCB layout.
 I design boards with microcontrollers so the list is skewed to that end.

 > See the [Schematic Checklist]({{< relref "2021-01-05-Schematic-Design-Review-Checklist.md" >}})